 |

 To bring you the list of best credit cards for Priority Pass lounge access, we use an objective rating and ranking system that compares features across a large set of credit cards (over 200 cards from over 50 issuers).
-We use calculations to estimate the value of each card for the average cardholder, based on numbers from LendingTree and U.S. Bureau of Labor statistics.
+We use calculations to estimate the value of each card for the average cardholder, based on numbers from LendingTree and the U.S. Bureau of Labor Statistics.

 We calculate the value of rewards and perks for the average cardholder using Bureau of Labor Statistics data and an annual spend of $20,000, minus the annual fee.
 This value includes the card’s sign-up bonus, annual bonus (including free night certificates) and travel perks like lounge access and travel credits.
 We look at the average rewards earned over two years to balance out a card’s ongoing value with its first-year value.